-ReachOut: Help Teach a Child to Read is a literacy tutoring program that matches MIT students with children at a local after school center.
+ReachOut: Share the Joys of Math and Reading With a Child is a literacy tutoring program that matches MIT students with children at a local after school center.
 Students tutor children twice a week, and may do so as a volunteer or as a paid position through the Community Service Work-Study program.

 Create your own service program!
 If you have an idea for an innovative service program, come talk to us!
 We can help you get started, offer guidance, suggest resources, and work with you along the way.
 To meet with a staff member, email email@example.com.